* Please note tuition fees have been rounded off.Tuition fees may differ.

 All applicants need to meet AUT’s minimum entry requirements qualification equivalent to New Zealand year 13 or University Entrance.

-Preferred New Zealand school subjects
+Useful New Zealand school subjects

 All subjects are useful, in particular Classical Studies, English, Geography, History, History of Art, Media Studies and other languages.